 Example 2: DOE provided a clearance card indicating that Mr. Johnson was granted a “Q” clearance on June 10, 1984 to August 30, 1984.
 The clearance card identifies his employer as Smalls Mechanical Contractors, Inc.

-Records from the Social Security Administration (SSA) were also obtained.
+Records from the SSA were also obtained.
 For the period claimed, they identify the following employers during the noted years (list).

 Example: 1985 Smalls Mechanical Contractors, Inc.